Kaiyrly/eb-1a/1-process/README.md

 There was a lot of waiting
 before they collected our documents.
-The interview hall had navigation and all bulletins on boards in English, Georgian, and Russian.
+The interview hall had navigation and all bulletins on boards in English, Georgian and Russian.

 There were 3 windows with local clerks collecting the documents.
 They called me.
 The clerk spoke Russian and was very welcoming.
-First, she got my fingerprints, and then the papers.
+First, she got my fingerprints and then the papers.

 ### The Papers